bhaaskara/InterviewQA/kubernetes_QA.md

 # How can you get a static IP for a Kubernetes load balancer?
 A static IP for the Kubernetes load balancer can be achieved by changing DNS records since the Kubernetes Master can assign a new static IP address.

 # Prometheus and Grafana
 ## What is promQL?
 this is the query language used to query the prometheus. used to create own queries and dash boards.

-# what is taint and tolerance ?
+# What is taint and tolerance ?
 **_Taints_** are applied to nodes, and allow a node to repel a set of pods.

 **_Tolerations_** are applied to pods, and allow (but do not require) the pods to schedule onto nodes with matching taints.

-Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints.
+Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
+One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints.

 ```yml
 apiVersion: v1